vtexdocs/help-center-content/docs/tutorials/en/i-cant-view-the-product-in-the-search-results.md

 <blockquote><ui>7.
 Go to the store's website, search for the desired term, and ensure that the products displayed in the search results are the same as the ones available on the <b>Explained Search</b> page under Intelligent Search (<b>Storefront > Intelligent Search > Explained Search</b>).</ui>

+<blockquote><ui><div class ="alert alert-warning">
-<blockquote><ui>>⚠️ If the search term is included in the product's name or description, but the product belongs to a different brand than the term specified in the search, proceed with the other steps to solve the problem.</blockquote>
+  If the search term is included in the product's name or description, but the product belongs to a different brand than the term specified in the search, proceed with the other steps to solve the problem.
+</div></blockquote>

 ### Changing search filters in Rewriter